linux-can/socketcand/doc/protocol.md

     < can0 C listen_only loopback three_samples >

 ##### Enable or disable statistic transmission #####
-THis command requests the transmission of statistic information in line with the normal information.
-An intervall must be set to specify how often the transmission should occur.
-A flag of '1' enables the transmission and a flag of '0' disables it.
+This command requests the transmission of statistic information in line with the normal information.
+An interval (in ms) must be set to specify how often the transmission should occur.
+An interval of '0' disables transmission.

-    < vcan0 E flag ival_ms >
+    < vcan0 E ival_ms >